-His last edition finished as the fourth place team in the MACJC North Division to once again qualify for the postseason.
-Northeast fell to eventual state champion Jones County Junior College in a best-of-three opening round series.
+His last edition finished as the third place team in the MACJC North Division to once again qualify for the postseason.
+Northeast fell to eventual national runner-up East Central Community College in a best-of-three opening round series.

 The 2014 version of the Tigers fell to Jones County Junior College in opening round playoff action.
 Chelsea Buntin (Glen) was named the MACJC North Division most valuable player after the campaign was complete while five others were selected for postseason honors as well.

 Long’s Tigers finished with a 23-15-1 overall record and 15-9 mark in the MACJC North Division one year earlier.
 Mississippi Gulf Coast Community College got the best of Northeast in the opening game of the MACJC State Tournament in Perkinston, but a handful of Tigers were recognized for their sharp play on the field of competition.

 Andrea Cutts (Ackerman) and Bianca Chagolla (Riverside, Calif.) were selected to the MACJC All-State team while Erin Dixson (Amherst, N.Y.), Haleigh Moffett (West Lauderdale), Ellen Tarrant (New Albany), Victoria White (Mooreville) and Dana Glissen (Kossuth) were each named to the MACJC All-North Division team along with Cutts and Chagolla.

 Cutts received recognition around the entire country after becoming the thirteenth softball player in Northeast history to be recognized as an All-American.
 She and Tarrant both signed scholarships to continue their careers at Eckerd (Fla.)
 College and Delta State University, respectively.

 Long reached a personal milestone as well during the 2013 campaign when the New Albany native won his 200th career victory as head coach of the Tigers against rival Itawamba Community College on April 23.

 The New Albany native led the Tigers to top three finishes in both the MACJC State Tournament and the NJCAA Region 23 Tournament in 2012.
 In the MACJC State Tournament at Itawamba, Northeast brought back the state runner-up trophy.